Quantum computation of conical intersections on a programmable superconducting quantum processor: Methods

-This work was supported by the National Natural Science Foundation of China (Grants No. 21973003, 22288201, 22303005, 11890704 and 92365206), the Fundamental Research Funds for the Central Universities and Innovation Program for Quantum Science and Technology (No. 2021ZD0301800).
+\begin{acknowledgement} This work was supported by the Innovation Program for Quantum Science and Technology (Grant Nos.
+2023ZD0300200 and 2021ZD0301800), National Natural Science Foundation of China (Grants Nos.
+21973003, 22288201, 22303005, 11890704 and 92365206), and the Fundamental Research Funds for the Central Universities. \end{acknowledgement}